 Beaconing is used in Token Ring networks to detect and try to rectify certain network faults.
 By the process of Beaconing, the Token Ring network try to reconfigure by eliminating the faulty network region.

-In general, network faults can be grouped into hard errors, and soft errors.
+In general, network faults can be grouped into hard errors, and

 Hard errors are the those that are permanent and can not be recovered by software routines.
 Examples of hard errors are cable cuts and station hardware failures.